dragon7-fc/misc/algorithm/LeetCode/[Medium] [Solution] 813. Largest Sum of Averages.md

-813. Largest Sum of Averag
+813. Largest Sum of Averages

 We partition a row of numbers `A` into at most `K` adjacent (non-empty) groups, then our score is the sum of the average of each group.
 What is the largest score we can achieve?